kintone-workshops/ai-kintone-gallery/docs/workshop-steps.md

 With this, we can save our work and run kintone-customize-uploader!
 (See the [slides.pdf](../slides.pdf) for more info!)
 Run `npm run start` in your terminal.
 Navigate to your app, create a record with some markdown in it, and click the publish button!

-Navigate to your publications on [medium.com](https://medium.com/me/stories/public) and bathe in your new found journalistic fame!
+Navigate to your publications on [medium.com](https://medium.com/me/stories/public) and bathe in your newfound journalistic fame!

 Good luck coding!